Steve Yzerman has caught Lightning in a bottle for Tampa Bay's Stanley Cup challenge

 In Tampa Bay's case, the story is Andrei Vasilevskiy, a 23-year-old Russian who leads all NHL goaltenders in wins with 35.
 Six years ago, the Lightning bet that the skinny teenager from Tyumen, Russia, was worth drafting 19th in the opening round.

 If goaltending is the most visible evidence of team success, managing is the most subtle.
-Steve Yzerman has four Stanley Cups as a player and three Olympic gold medals, two as a manager, to his credit.
+Steve Yzerman has four Stanley Cups and three Olympic gold medals, two as a manager, to his credit.
 Having "trained" as a manager with the Red Wings, he finally got to run his own team in 2010 when he went to Tampa, and the results have been impressive, even despite last year's falter.

 Under Yzerman's watch, the team re-signed Stamkos to a long-term deal when it was thought the star might seek a larger fortune on the open market.
 Hedman, who was also there when Yzerman arrived, has evolved into a Norris Trophy candidate and one of the league's top defencemen.